Core rules

 The TN is set by: Attribute (+ Skill) (+/- Difficulty).

-If a character fails a Test that they are skilled at, mark that skill - it may improve at the end of the session.
+If a character fails a Test that they are skilled at, mark a point of experience by that skill - it may improve at the end of the session.

 GMs should be generous in what a skill may apply to, but players should respect the fiction - not every skill applies in every situation!